maimanger/fast-foodie/README.md

 1. **Customer user**
     - Search restaurants
     - CRUD his/her reviews for a restaurant
+    - Follow other customer users
+    - Get notification reminders
     - Own a private profile which displays the user's activities
-    - Get notification reminders
     - Browse activities of nearby restaurant and the user's followings
 2. **Business owner**
     - Claim a business
     - Reply reviews from customers
 3. **Admin**
-    - Verify business owner's authentication, and accordingly accept or decline his/her claim request.
+    - Verify business owner's identity, and accordingly accept or decline his/her claim request.
 <br />

 ### Data models